pharmpy/pharmpy/docs/frem.rst

 Parameter estimates
 ~~~~~~~~~~~~~~~~~~~

-The parameter initial estimates and final estimates of the base model, all intermediate models and the FREM model are tabled in `parameter_inits_and_estimates`.
+The parameter initial estimates and final estimates of the base model (model_1), all intermediate models and the FREM model (model_4) are tabled in ``parameter_inits_and_estimates``.

 .. jupyter-execute::
     :hide-code:

     res.parameter_inits_and_estimates

-Relative difference between of the base model parameters estimates and the final model parameter estimates are calculated in `base_parameter_change`.
+Relative difference between of the base model parameters estimates and the final model parameter estimates are calculated in ``base_parameter_change``.

 .. jupyter-execute::
     :hide-code: